Atlantic Lottery Corporation: History

 ALC was founded in 1976, shortly after the founding of government lotteries elsewhere in Canada.
 The first and only game offered at this time was A-1, a $1 game sold in books of five, with draws occurring biweekly.
 While Atlantic Lottery’s first games were only available on a regional basis, it quickly joined the Interprovincial Lottery Corporation, which offered national draws.

-In 1977, ALC began a long history of supporting causes throughout the region by sponsoring the Canada Games – a sponsorship that continues to this day.
+In 1977, ALC began sponsoring the Canada Games.

 In 1987, Atlantic Lottery was the first lottery organization in the world to print a bar code on all draw and scratch tickets, allowing for instant verification of a prize.
 In 1990, they introduced the first regulated video lottery terminals in Canada.

-By 2002, Atlantic Lottery had implemented responsible gaming features on all video lottery terminals.
-With responsible gaming as one of Atlantic Lottery’s core values, these features help players make informed decisions when they play.

 Atlantic Lottery made history once again in 2004 with the introduction of PlaySphere, making them the first lottery jurisdiction in North America to offer lottery products online.
 PlaySphere has since been rebranded as alc.ca.

-From 2004-06, Atlantic Lottery was named one of Canada's Top 100 Employers, as published in Maclean's magazine, the only provincial gaming authority to receive this honour.
+From 2004-06, Atlantic Lottery was named one of Canada's Top 100 Employers, as published in Maclean's magazine.

-The Charlottetown Driving Park Entertainment Centre (now the Red Shores Racetrack and Casino) first opened their doors in 2005, offering harness racing, a gaming floor and an unforgettable dining experience.
+The Charlottetown Driving Park Entertainment Centre (now the Red Shores Racetrack and Casino) first opened their doors in 2005, offering harness racing, a gaming floor and a restaurant.

 In 2012, Atlantic Lottery launched an Employee Social Responsibility certification program, becoming the first lottery in the world to launch an internal SR certification program.
-By 2014, the World Lottery Association recognized Atlantic Lottery for the “Best Innovation in Responsible Gaming”.
+By 2014, the World Lottery Association recognized Atlantic Lottery for the “Best Innovation in Responsible Gaming” for its Ask Away information site.

-Highly committed to Diversity and Inclusion, Atlantic Lottery became a member of the Canadian Centre for Diversity and Inclusion (CCDI) in 2016.
+Atlantic Lottery became a member of the Canadian Centre for Diversity and Inclusion (CCDI) in 2016.

-In the same year, the company also renewed their World Lottery Association Level 4 International Responsible Gaming Accreditation and implemented an Enterprise Risk Management program.

-Since its inception in 1976, Atlantic Lottery has awarded more than $5.5 billion in prizes and returned over $10.6 billion in profits to the four Atlantic Provinces.
-In 2019-20, $395.4 million in profit was returned to Atlantic Canada to help fund essential services like health care, education and infrastructure.
+Since its inception in 1976, Atlantic Lottery returned over $11.3 billion in profits to the four Atlantic Provinces.
+In 2021-22, $438.1 million in profit was returned to its four governmental shareholders.